gusgeyer/asylum_runway/README.md

 How to Run:
 Open the .tunepad file in TunePad
-Ensure all included tracks (drums, cymbals, brass frog, bass, eerie synth) are assigned correctly in “Tracks” mode.
+Ensure all included tracks (drums, cymbals, soft synth, bass, eerie synth) are assigned correctly in “Tracks” mode.
 Press Run All Cells to hear the full composition.